rust-lang-ru/book/rustbook-en/src/ch02-00-guessing-game-tutorial.md

 that continues until another section starts.
 The `[dependencies]` section is where you tell Cargo which external crates your project depends on and which versions of those crates you require.
-In this case, we’ll specify the `rand` crate with the semantic version specifier `0.5.5`.
+In this case, we’ll specify the `rand` crate with the semantic version specifier `0.8.3`.
 Cargo understands [Semantic Versioning][semver]<!-- ignore --> (sometimes called *SemVer*), which is a standard for writing version numbers.
-The number `0.5.5` is actually shorthand for `^0.5.5`, which means any version that is at least `0.5.5` but below `0.6.0`.
-Cargo considers these versions to have public APIs compatible with version `0.5.5`.
+The number `0.8.3` is actually shorthand for `^0.8.3`, which means any version that is at least `0.8.3` but below `0.9.0`.
+Cargo considers these versions to have public APIs compatible with version `0.8.3`, and this specification ensures you'll get the latest patch release that will still compile with the code in this chapter.
+Any version `0.9.0` or greater is not guaranteed to have the same API as what the following examples use.

 [semver]: http://semver.org